 We focus on protecting both the document and the citizen's data.

-Security relies on the document design, its production environment, and the personalisation process.
+Security relies on the document design, production environment, and the personalisation process.

 A robust design demands the association of security features that are simple to check and tough to alter with a passport structure that protects its integrity.

 Therefore, we typically aim to use the same design elements throughout different security features at various security levels and use distinct techniques to reproduce them.
-Thanks to this philosophy, combined with our expertise and power of development, our solutions are at the edge of innovation – and always way ahead of fraud or manipulation.
+Thanks to this philosophy, combined with our expertise and development power, our solutions are at the edge of innovation – and always way ahead of fraud or manipulation.

 We implement each technology at its highest quality and level and use means and materials with limited availability.